(888) 552-6760 SCHEDULE AN APPOINTMENT

 Not everyone with metastatic prostate cancer will experience each of these symptoms, but patients should speak with their care teams if they notice any such changes.

-As part of patients' ongoing treatment, the care team will regularly test PSA levels.
-PSA stands for prostate-specific antigen, which can be high in men who have prostate cancer.
+As part of patients' ongoing treatment, the care team regularly tests PSA levels.
+PSA stands for prostate-specific antigen, which may be high in men who have prostate cancer.
 PSA tests are used not only for the initial cancer diagnosis but also to observe the advancement of the disease over time.

 Generally, PSA levels are higher in men with metastatic prostate cancer.
 However, in rare cases, it’s possible to have a low PSA even if a patient has metastatic disease.
 For these patients, disease progression is better measured in other ways, such as through imaging tests and biomarker tools.